American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 Champion Homicide — Clean, Correct & Consistent

 A clean, correct Pocket Bully stud known for structure, rear angulation, tight feet, and textbook movement—built for consistency.
+This is the kind of male breeders use to clean up structure while still keeping the look.

 RTB/Venomline’s Black Mamba — Extreme Bone with Functional Movement